 France

-In the early 2nd century, France was becoming a Catholic nation.
-Around this time, the flower symbolize the Holy Trinity.
-By the 5th century, the French had created a symbol called the “fleur-de-lis” based on the iris, which became a symbol of their faith and French nobility.
+• By the 5th century, the French adopted the "fleur-de-lis" symbol based on the iris, representing their faith and French nobility.

 Asia